 The Informal learning theory describes learning that is unstructured and encourages self-directed education, which we can continue long beyond our high school and university years without ever setting foot in a classroom again.
 The United Nations Educational, Scientific and Cultural Organization (UNESCO) shared this report on the Classification of Learning Activities, wherein they describe non-formal learning like this:

 “…intentional, but it is less organised and less structured…and may include for example learning events (activities) that occur in the family, in the work place, and in the daily life of every person, on a self-directed, family-directed or socially directed basis.”

-The difference between a formal and informal education system is obvious if you’re familiar with the formal system: non-formal learning is based on experience (and can often be called experiential learning) and usually doesn’t take place in a classroom.
+Non-formal learning is based on experience (and can often be called experiential learning) and usually doesn’t take place in a classroom.
 There’s no curriculum to follow, which allows for spontaneity and changes in direction according to what the learners need and find interesting.
 Finally, there is no formal assessment.

 There are many benefits of informal learning:

 - Low Stress: With no assignments or exams, there is no high-pressure situation.

 - Flows with Daily Life: Many informal learning activities are a part of daily life.
 People continue to learn and grow according to what they need to solve a problem or get through a situation.